-Drawcord - A cord or ribbon run through a hem or casing and pulled to tighten or close an opening or drawstring.
+Drawcord - A cord or ribbon run through a hem or casing and pulled to tighten or close an opening.

-Drop seam - A seam that is cut and lays below the shoulder of the garment.
+Drop seam - A seam that is cut and lies below the shoulder of the garment.

 Drop tail - A design feature found in upscale products where the back of the garment is longer than the front, sometimes referred to as an "elongated" back.

 Duck - This plain-woven cotton fabric is typically heavyweight and is very strong and durable.
-It is often used for apparel that gets heavy use, such as work clothes and kids wear.
+It is often used for heavy use apparel, such as work clothes and kids wear.

 DWR - A special finishing process to enhance longevity and effectiveness of water resistance (Durable Water Resistant)

-e.c.o - e.c.o Apparel made from organic, sustainable, renewable or recycled fibers.
+e.c.o - Apparel made from organic, sustainable, renewable or recycled fibers.

 Easy care - Fabric that can be restored to its original appearance after laundering with only a minimum of attention.
 Easy care fabric is virtually wrinkle- free when laundered.